shaodong-phd/ReliableSFC/README.md

-We will describe the role of the aforementioned files, along with the experimental parameters and execution steps, to provide researchers with the opportunity to reproduce and extend the scheme TTSP.
+We will describe the role of the important files, along with the experimental parameters and execution steps, to provide researchers with the opportunity to reproduce and extend the scheme TTSP.

 ### Files Description: